After talking with publishers and consumers, a need for a software tool for checking EPUB content for accessibility

-The DAISY Consortium has started working on an open source accessibility checking tool.
+The DAISY Consortium has developed an open source accessibility checking tool, Ace by DAISY, currently in First Public Beta.

-Publishers and service providers will be able to use this application to implement accessibility specifications.
+Publishers and service providers will be able to use this tool to implement accessibility specifications.
 It will also enable distributors and consumers (such as procurement centers etc.) to verify the accessibility claims of publishers.

-This tool will perform a variety of automated checks to assist in the evaluation of conformance to the EPUB Accessibility specification.
+This tool performs a variety of automated checks to assist in the evaluation of conformance to the EPUB Accessibility Specification.
 It may be integrated into an evaluation process which should also involve manual inspection.

 The initial version of this tool will check EPUB 3 content against the rules defined in WCAG, ARIA, and HTML, following the versions referenced in EPUB specifications.
-The tool will be usable “as is” or can be integrated as a third-party tool in broader publishing workflows or authoring processes.
+Ace by DAISY will be usable “as is” or can be integrated as a third-party tool in broader publishing workflows or authoring processes.

 It is impossible to perform a 100% complete evaluation of accessibility requirements in a fully-automated manner.
 Many criteria require human judgement and manual inspection.